 How to Become an Insurance Adjuster in 5 Steps

 Getting your home state or designated home state license is a great start.
 See what else it takes to establish a successful career in the claims industry.

 #4: Submit Fingerprints and Criminal Background Check Release Form

-All Idaho resident applicants are required to submit their fingerprints and a CHRI Request and Release form as part of their application process.
+All Idaho resident applicants are required to submit their fingerprints for a background check.

 #5: Submit an Application for Your Idaho Adjuster License

 Check to see if your Idaho Adjuster License has been issued through the IDOI Licensing Search Page.

 #6: Complete Idaho Continuing Education and License Renewal Requirements